Greg-T8/Greg-T8/README.md

 I am an IT systems engineer who specializes in Microsoft Azure, M365, and PowerShell.
 Outside of work, I enjoy diving into programming languages, cybersecurity, and cloud technologies.

-I use my GitHub profile as a public notebook to document document all the cool things I am learning about.
+I use my GitHub profile as a public notebook to document document all the fun things I am learning about.
 Feel free to have a look around!

 **Programming Languages:**
 <!-- Languages Table -->